goto-bus-stop/scope-analyzer/README.md

 Caveats and/or todos:

- - This code is extracted from [browser-pack-flat](https://github.com/goto-bus-stop/browser-pack-flat)—currently browser-pack-flat's test suite are the only tests for this module.
  - May be missing edge cases.
-Things like `label:`s are not considered at all, but ideally in the future they will!
+ - Things like `label:`s are not considered at all, but ideally in the future they will!

 [![stability][stability-image]][stability-url]
 [![npm][npm-image]][npm-url]